MeteoricMind/neighbor-friendly/README.md

 ## Show some :heart: and star the repo to support the project.
 Neighbor Help App is a mobile-responsive web application designed to foster support and connection within local communities.
 It allows users to collaborate, share skills, schedule meetings, and shop for community-driven resources.
 ## Note
+* for user name-: hack me
+* for phone number -: 5628340956
+* for password -: hack_me

 This repository is still under development and I will continue to add more features to it.

 ## Features